Wesswanson/Double-Servo-Robotic-Arm/README.md

 * Draw a picture with a pen attached to the end of the robotic arm
 * Launch a ball off of an attachment at the end of the robotic arm (possibly controlled with a 5th button)

-We later motified the goals to just create a functioning robotic arm with the following materials:
+We later modified the goals to just create a functioning robotic arm with the following materials:
 * two servos
-* An Arduino Uno with a prototyping shild and breadboard
+* An Arduino Uno with a prototyping shield and breadboard
 * A 9 volt battery
-* 3D printed and lazercut pieces, including a lazercut acrylic bace, four pieces to hold up the panels, two acrylic lazercut panels to hold the buttons and servo, and the two lazercut acrylic arms.
+* 3D printed and laser cut pieces, including a laser cut acrylic base, four pieces to hold up the panels, two acrylic laser cut panels to hold the buttons and servo, and the two laser cut acrylic arms.
 * Wires, buttons and resistors, as shown in the wiring diagram.

 This repository will show how the design, coding, and wiring evolved over the first few weeks of the project, and what the end product was.